cgalvezz94/data-ingestion-api-with-docker/README.md

 3. Supports **batch inserts** of up to 1000 rows in a single request.
 4. Exposes SQL-based metrics through additional API endpoints.

+**Assumptions**
+1. The initial CSV upload endpoint loads and manages the full master data, including departments, jobs, and employees.
+2. The batch insert endpoint only handles inserting new employees as transactions.
+3. It is assumed that the departments and jobs referenced by new employees already exist and are valid.
+4. No batch update or batch insert is performed on departments or jobs in this version.

 The solution also includes:
 - Cloud hosting on **AWS**.